 related to ESG (environment, society, and governance).
 The assessment is divided into the four themes of Environment, Labor and Human Rights, Ethics, and Sustainable Procurement.

-Japan Pulp & Paper GmbH (Dusseldorf, Germany) and OVOL Singapore, two of our group companies, were awarded a gold medal in a 2023 sustainability assessment by EcoVadis.
+Japan Pulp & Paper GmbH (Dusseldorf, Germany) and OVOL Singapore Pte Ltd, two of our group companies, were awarded gold medals in sustainability assessments conducted by EcoVadis.

-Japan Pulp & Paper GmbH first won the bronze medal in 2022, and then, by strengthening various sustainability-related initiatives, they won the silver medal in 2023 and improved results sufficiently to enter the top 5% of companies and win the gold medal in the most recent assessment.
+Japan Pulp & Paper GmbH first received the bronze medal in 2022.After strengthening various sustainability-related initiatives, it obtained the silver medal in 2023 and further improved results sufficiently to enter the top 5% of companies and be awarded the gold medal in 2024.Meanwhile, OVOL Singapore Pte Ltd received consecutive gold medals for two years in a row starting in 2023.

 Going forward, the Japan Pulp & Paper Group will continue to advance sustainability initiatives with the aim of